fjomaa38/TP_master/README.md

 If you wish to work on your local machine check the **Environment** section at the end of this README.

+Overview of tasks:
-- load a photograph
+- Load a colored photograph
+- Access image properties (size,shape,indices)
+- Copy/Paste objects within the photo
+- Change colors
-- Plot the data
+- Plot the three channel's data (histograms)
-- Calculate the min, max and median values, the mean and the standard deviation
+- Statistical analysis (min, max, median, mean, standard deviation)
-- Calculate the % of values= 0, and the % of values <= 1
+- Calculate the % of black and white colors for each channel
-- Plot histograms
 - Analyze and interpret the results

 ## 2. Statistical Analysis of Atmospheric data